zzhenglab/ai4chem/book/_build/html/_sources/lecture-06.md

 ## Learning goals

-- Recognize when to try Random Forest, SVM, KNN, and Decision Trees.
 - Use **KFold** and **cross_val_score** for fair evaluation.
-- Spot **overfitting** and control model complexity.
 - Tune hyperparameters with **GridSearchCV**.
 - Explain predictions using **feature importance** and **permutation importance**.